ibm-cloud-docs/dl/order-connect.md

       Excluded ASNs: `0`, `13884`, `36351`, `64512`, `64513`, `65100`, `65201‍`–‍`65234`, `65402‍–‍65433`, `65500`, and `4201065000‍`–‍`4201065999`.

       ![BGP section](/images/bgp-dedicated.png){: caption="BGP section" caption-side="bottom"}

 1. In the Additional BGP settings section, you can activate one or more of these optional settings.

-   * **BGP Message Digest 5 (MD5) Authentication** - Add an extra layer of security between two BGP peers by verifying each transmitted message sent through the BGP session.
+   * **Verify data integrity with Message Digest 5 (MD5)** - Add an extra layer of security between two BGP peers by verifying each transmitted message sent through the BGP session.
 When MD5 authentication is activated, BGP authenticates every segment sent over the TCP session from its peer and verifies the source of each routing update.

       **Important**: